learn-co-curriculum/phase-3-ruby-oo-basics-attribute-accessors-lab/README.md

 With this code, we assign a name to an instance in the usual way, passing in the full name as the argument.
-Our custom setter method splits the full name into the first and last names and assigns them to the appropriate instance variables.
+Our custom setter method splits the full name into the first and last names and assigns them to the corresponding instance variables.

 We can also create a custom getter method for `name` that will return the full name even though it is no longer stored in an instance variable: